semver/semver/semver.md

 FAQ
 ---

+### How should I deal with revisions in the 0.y.z initial development phase?

+The simplest thing to do is start your initial development release at 0.1.0 and then increment the minor version for each subsequent release.

 ### How do I know when to release 1.0.0?

 If your software is being used in production, it should probably already be